 In the evening we headed to Shinjuku, where we were supposed to meet up with a friend of Q’s for dinner.
 Her friend no-showed.

 The lights in Shinjuku were a real treat to look at, and were one of the things I was excited about before going.
 C put it well – he said something like “now THIS is what people think of when you mention Tokyo!”
 We were walking in a city that was aesthetically superior to any city I had ever seen, and I don’t even think it’s close.

-Anyway, with Q’s friend wasting our time and us unable to agree on somewhere to eat, P was in a pretty sour mood, and I was getting to that point too.
+Anyway, with Q’s friend wasting our time and us unable to agree on somewhere to eat, a couple of us were in a bit of a sour mood.
 We finally decided on one of those DIY BBQ places.
 During the wait for our table (standing outside), the vibe was really tense.
 P and I even got into a bit of a verbal confrontation.
 A conversation between C and me about my foot eventually lightened the mood, and when we finally got inside the dinner place, I was over it and cheerful again.

 The food there was great, and so was the experience.
 Apparently most restaurants in Tokyo have a button to call the waiter, which we didn’t realize, which was pretty funny because we were wondering why the waiter wasn’t coming but it turned out to be our fault.
 The yummiest food was some sort of beef, and the worst was this chicken that was 100% fat and hard to get down.
 The beef was possibly the best piece of beef I had ever had.
 The atmosphere was really cozy, too.